kdleezy/-llm-music-composer-docs/composer-functions.md

 ## 🎵 Example Flow

-After calling Claude Sonnet and storing the result in `raw_output`, use this code to process it:
+After calling Claude Sonnet and storing the result in `raw_output`, use this code to process it and create a MIDI file:

 ```python
 cleaned = convert_sharps_flats(raw_output)